-Police investigated a case of cyber harassment after the Hensley and her partner felt threatened following the Craigslist posting.
+(KMOV) – Police investigated a case of cyber harassment after the victim and her partner felt threatened following a Craigslist posting.

-Hensley told News 4 in December she lives in fear of someone she doesn’t know but apparently knows her.
+Hensley said she lives in fear of someone she doesn’t known by who apparently seems to know her.

 "I just want to express it's not about a flag it's about someone threatening my personal safety and the safety of my family and that’s not acceptable," Hensley said.